loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 });
 ```

-Given the pattern function above, we can now create the OpenAPI fragment that
+Given the pattern function above, you can now create the OpenAPI fragment that
 represents the `ProductController` portion of the full specification.
-In this example, we use [lodash](https://lodash.com/) to help with merging
-our generated definitions together.
+This example, uses [lodash](https://lodash.com/) to help with merging generated definitions together.
 Install lodash with this command:

 ```shell
 npm install --save lodash